Dmitri Sychev: Loan spells

-In March 2013, Sychev moved to FC Dinamo Minsk on loan until July of the same year.
+In March 2013, Sychev moved to Dinamo Minsk on loan until July of the same year.

-In July 2013, after returning from Dinamo Minsk, Sychev moved to fellow Russian Premier League side FC Volga Nizhny Novgorod on a year-long loan deal.
+In July 2013, after returning from Dinamo Minsk, Sychev moved to fellow Russian Premier League side Volga Nizhny Novgorod on a year-long loan deal.
 Sychev featured in 16 league games for Volga, failing to score in any of them, and returned to Lokomotiv Moscow at the end of the season following Volga's relegation to the Russian National Football League.

 On 16 March 2015, Sychev moved to FC Okzhetpes on a season-long loan deal.

 Pyunik

 After over a year away from football, Sychev signed for FC Pyunik on 31 August 2019.
-On 6 December 2019, Sychev left Pyunik by mutual consent having failed to make a first team appearance for the club.
+On 6 December 2019, he left Pyunik by mutual consent having failed to make a first team appearance for the club.
 On 10 December 2019, he announced his retirement from playing.

 International career

 Sychev was selected to play for the Russian national team at the 2002 FIFA World Cup, where he became the youngest player to appear for the Soviet Union or Russia at 18 years and 222 days.
 In the event, he scored a goal and set up other three in an otherwise disappointing Russian campaign.
 This goal made him the fourth youngest goalscorer in the FIFA World Cup.

 Sychev was called up to Russia's squad for UEFA Euro 2008 in Austria and Switzerland.
 Despite playing as a striker at Lokomotiv Moscow, during Guus Hiddink's stint with the Russian national team, he was used as a midfielder.
 He won his last cap in 2010.